gmarti-web/NetworkFoundations/README.md

 ### Start the server

-After you install the gems, use `bundle` to start the Jekyll server:
+After you install the gems, start a local server to see your rendered changes.

+Use `bundle` to start the Jekyll server:

 ```console
 bundle exec jekyll serve
 ```

-To see the rendered site, go to [http://localhost:4000][8].
+To see the rendered site, go to [http://localhost:4000][13].

 ### Install Vale

 This project uses Vale to check, or lint, for any writing errors.
+To keep content error free, lint each change before you push it to GitHub.

 To install Vale, use your operating system's package manager.

 <details>
 <summary>Linux, Ubuntu, or Debian</summary>

-1. For Linux and Debian, you must install the [Snapcraft][9] daemon.
+1. For Linux and Debian, you must install the [Snapcraft][20] daemon.
 For Ubuntu, which has the daemon pre-installed, skip to step two.

     1. For Linux, remove the `nosnap.pref` file from your native package manager's preference folder.
 For Debian, skip to step ii.